Socomore in A3TS meetings on light alloys treatments

 Emilie Champagne, our technical support manager in charge of these products, has led a conference regarding surface preparation prior to sol-gel.
 The sol-gel are key solutions to replace chemical conversions or anodizing by hexavalent chromium.
 Changing technology impacts all other treatments at all stages.
 Compromising between technical and HSE requirements will be necessary.

-- Socomore will be exhibiting at MRO Americas, from 16 to 18 April, to the convention center in Atlanta,...
+- Socomore will be at MRO Americas, from 8 to 10 April, to the Phoenix Convention Center in Arizona (USA)....